i40-Tools/HeterogeneityExampleData/AutomationML/M3-Schematic/Testbeds-6/readme.md

-In conflict 13  and 22 we show that "seed-15-Schematic-1.aml":Internal Elemen("Conveyor2","Conveyor4", internalLink) equals "seed-15-Schematic-0.aml":Internal Element("Connection",Internal Link).
+In conflict 13  and 22 we show that "seed-Schematic-1.aml":InternalElement("Conveyor2","Conveyor4", InternalLink) equals "seed-Schematic-0.aml":InternalElement("Connection",InternalLink).

 If such conflict exist then this a schematic heterogeneity.